BARB to hold open morning to mark 30 years since hovercraft station was built

-Burnham-On-Sea’s rescue hovercraft station will be open to the public on Sunday morning (June 16th) to mark the 30th anniversary of its seafront building being constructed.
+Burnham-On-Sea’s rescue hovercraft station will be open to the public today (Sunday, June 16th) to mark the 30th anniversary of its seafront building being constructed.

 BARB Search and Rescue will be holding an open morning from 10am to 1pm to mark the milestone.